jazracherif/algorithms/README.md

 + **itoa**: algorithms for both atoi() and itoa()
 + **reverse**: algorithm to reverse a number, considering overflow
 + **Container**: Find the Container With Most Water given a list of values corresponding to container edges.
++ **fastpath**: A Dynamic Programming Algorithm to find the fastest path in an array where each index value consists of allowed look-ahead steps